+STATEMENT OF CASH FLOWS

+For the year ended October 31, 2022

 CASH AND CASH EQUIVALENTS WERE PROVIDED BY (USED IN):

-OPERATING ACTIVITIES Excess of revenues over expenses \$ 173,884 \$ 182,083
+OPERATING ACTIVITIES Excess of revenues over expenses \$ 4,034 \$ 173,884

-Net change in non-cash working capital balances: Grant receivable Government assistance receivable HST recoverable Prepaid expenses Accounts payable and accrued expenses Government remittances payable 33,321 (5,922) (127) - 1,300 3,595 (17,536) (8,036) 516 (2,420) (21,116) 3,632
+Net change in non-cash working capital balances: Grant receivable HST recoverable Government assistance receivable Accounts payable and accrued expenses Government remittances payable (1,291) 13,958 1,109 (4,798) 33,321 (127) (5,922) 1,300 3,595

-INCREASE IN CASH \$ 206,051 \$ 137,123
+INCREASE IN CASH \$ 13,012 \$ 206,051

-CASH - Beginning 499,577 362,454
+CASH - Beginning 705,628 499,577

-CASH - Ending \$ 705,628 \$ 499,577
+CASH - Ending \$ 718,640 \$ 705,628

-Cash consists of the following: Cash held in bank accounts Cashable guaranteed investment certificates \$ 305,312 400,316 \$ 499,577
+Cash consists of the following: Cash held in bank accounts Cashable guaranteed investment certificates \$ 163,513 555,127 718,640 \$ \$ 305,312 400,316 705,628

-\$ 705,628 \$ 499,577

-NATURE OF OPERATIONS

-UrbanPromise Toronto (the "Organization") exists to proclaim the love of Jesus, and to expand it through the spiritual, social, and educational development of children, youth, and families living in government housing communities.
+2021 URBANPROMISE TORONTO NOTES TO FINANCIAL STATEMENTS NOTES TO FINANCIAL STATEIVIE OCTOBER 31, 2022 NATURE OF OPERATIONS UrbanPromise Toronto (the "Organization") exists to proclaim the love of Jesus, and to expand it through the spiritual, social, and educational development of children, youth, and families living in government housing communities.
 For Canadian income tax purposes, the Organization is qualified as a registered charity, and is thereby exempt from income tax under the Income Tax Act and entitled to issue official receipts for contributions received.

-1. SIGNIFICANT ACCOUNTING POLICIES

-These financial statements have been prepared in accordance with Canadian accounting standards for not-for-profit organizations and include the following significant accounting policies:

-a) Fund Accounting

-Resources are classified into funds according to the activities or objectives specified as follows:

-The unrestricted Operating fund reports revenues and expenses related to the operations and administration of the organization.
+1. SIGNIFICANT ACCOUNTING POLICIES These financial statements have been prepared in accordance with Canadian accounting standards for not-for-profit organizations and include the following significant accounting policies: a) Fund Accounting Resources are classified into funds according to the activities or objectives specified as follows: The unrestricted Operating fund reports revenues and expenses related to the operations and administration of the Organization.
 The restricted Staff Deputation fund reports revenues and expenses related to ministry staff benefits and program activities.

-The restricted Restore fund reports revenues and expenses related to supporting future missionaries.

-b) Use of Estimates

-The preparation of financial statements in accordance with Canadian accounting standards for not-for-profit organizations requires management to make estimates and assumptions based on currently available information.
+The restricted Restore fund reports revenues and expenses related to supporting future missionaries. b) Use of Estimates The preparation of financial statements in accordance with Canadian accounting standards for not-for-profit organizations requires management to make estimates and assumptions based on currently available information.
 Such estimates and assumptions affect the reported amounts of assets and liabilities as at the date of the financial statements and the reported amounts of revenue and expenses during the year.
-Actual results could differ from the estimates used.

-c) Cash and Cash Equivalents

-Cash and cash equivalents consists of bank balances and cashable guaranteed investment certificates.
+Actual results could differ from the estimates used. c) Cash and Cash Equivalents Cash and cash equivalents consists of bank balances and cashable guaranteed investment certificates.

-1. SIGNIFICANT ACCOUNTING POLICIES - Continued

-d) Revenue Recognition

-The Organization follows the restricted fund method of accounting for contributions and grants.
+NOTES TO FINANCIAL STATEMENTS OCTOBER 31, 2022 1.
+SIGNIFICANT ACCOUNTING POLICIES - Continued d) Revenue Recognition The Organization follows the restricted fund method of accounting for contributions and grants.
 Externally restricted contributions are recognized as revenue in the fund corresponding to the purpose for which they were contributed.
 Unrestricted contributions are recognized as revenue in the Operating fund.
 Restricted contributions for which there is no fund are accounted for using the deferral method.
 Revenue generated through fundraising events are recognized in the appropriate fund upon receipt when the events are held.
+Government assistance is recognized as revenue when received or receivable and all conditions as to its use have been met.
+Interest is recognized when earned.